Temporary buildings of the National Mall

 The U.S. government constructed a number of temporary buildings on the National Mall during World War I and II which stood from 1918 until 1971.
-They were built due to the urgent need for office space during wartime, but they remained in use during peacetime even though they disrupted the intended layout of the Mall according to the McMillan Plan for over half a century.
+They were built due to the urgent need for office space during wartime, but they remained in use during peacetime even though they disrupted the intended layout of the mall according to the McMillan Plan for over half a century.

-In 1918, the Main Navy and Munitions Buildings were constructed alongside the Lincoln Memorial Reflecting Pool in West Potomac Park, and a cluster of six buildings was built in the center of the Mall in the vicinity of 7th Street.
+In 1918, the Main Navy and Munitions Buildings were constructed alongside the Lincoln Memorial Reflecting Pool in West Potomac Park.
+A cluster of six buildings was built in the center of the Mall in the vicinity of 7th Street.
 All but one of the latter six buildings was demolished by 1937.
-However, fourteen new temporary buildings were constructed throughout the Mall in 1942.
-Most of these stood until the mid 1960s, and the last one was demolished in 1971.
+Fourteen new temporary buildings were constructed throughout the Mall in 1942.
+Most of these stood until the mid-1960s, and the last one was demolished in 1971.
 Constitution Gardens, the National Museum of American History, National Gallery of Art, and National Air and Space Museum were all built at the locations of demolished temporary buildings.

 Background

 The 1902 McMillan Plan proposed an overarching layout for the National Mall based on City Beautiful principles, replacing the Victorian layout that existed at that point.
 Its early implementation prior to World War I included initiating the replacement of the old Department of Agriculture Building with the current headquarters, removal of the Baltimore and Potomac Railroad Station, and construction of the National Museum of Natural History.

 The entry of the United States into World War I in April 1917 led to an expansion of the federal government, causing urgent need for new office space to be constructed.
 Park space on the National Mall was appropriated for this purpose.
-Although the buildings were intended to be temporary, the U.S. Commission of Fine Arts by 1918 suggested that they would likely remain in use long past the end of the war.
+Although the buildings were intended to be temporary, in 1918 the U.S. Commission of Fine Arts suggested that they would likely remain in use long past the end of the war.